Japan, US fly fighters after China drill, N. Korean missiles | Business

 - Japan

-Japanese and US forces have conducted a joint fighter jet flying over the Sea of Japan, Japan's Defense Ministry said Thursday, in an apparent response to a Russia-China joint bomber flight while US President Joe Biden was in Tokyo.
+Japanese and U.S. forces have conducted a joint fighter jet flying over the Sea of Japan, Japan's military said Thursday, in an apparent response to a Russia-China joint bomber flight while U.S. President Joe Biden was in Tokyo.

+The Japan-U.S. joint flight on Wednesday involved eight warplanes based in Japan, including four U.S. F-16 fighters and four Japanese F-15s, the Joint Staff of the Japan Self-Defense Forces said.

+The joint flight was meant to confirm the combined capabilities of the two militaries and further strengthen the Japan-U.S. alliance, it said in a statement.

-Chinese H-6 bombers joined Russian TU-95s over the Sea of Japan and flew to areas over the East China Sea, but did not violate Japanese airspace, said Japanese Defense Minister Nobuo Kishi.
+Chinese H-6 bombers joined Russian TU-95s over the Sea of Japan and flew to areas over the East China Sea, but did not violate Japanese airspace, Japanese Defense Minister Nobuo Kishi said.
 Separately, a Russian IL-20 reconnaissance plane was spotted flying off the northern Japanese coast.

-The Chinese-Russian joint flight represented an "increased level of provocation" and a threat to the Quad, Kishi said later Tuesday.
+The Chinese-Russian joint flight represented an "increased level of provocation" and a threat to the Quad, Kishi said.

-China's Ministry of Defense said the Chinese and Russian militaries carried out joint strategic air patrols above the Sea of Japan, the East China Sea, and the western Pacific.

-Wednesday's Japan-U.S. joint flight involved eight warplanes based in Japan, including four U.S. F-16 fighters and four Japanese F-15s, the Japanese Joint Staff said.
+China said the flights were over the Sea of Japan, the East China Sea, and the western Pacific.
+Defense Ministry spokesperson Wu Qian said it was a "routine joint strategic air patrol" that has been carried out four times since 2019.
+"This operation is not aimed at a third party and has nothing to do with the current international and regional situation," he said in a video statement posted Wednesday on the Defense Ministry website.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)